yeison/modular/CONTRIBUTING.md

 remote:      https://github.com/jackos/mojo/pull/new/my-fix-pr
 ```

-Make sure you point it to the `nightly` branch:
+Make sure you point it to the `main` branch:

 ![Base Branch](stdlib/docs/images/base-branch.png)